magician11/empath-wiki/training.md

 #### Communication

-In addition to using mind transmissions, they also use a form of [flashbulbing](https://www.youtube.com/watch?v=PlP3bLL3rcA).
-In parts of space there is high gamma interference.
+They use system aided telepathy (amplifies thought).
+If there are gamma radiation bursts (interferes with the systems), gravity influences or injured craft, they can use plasma flashes.
+This looks like [flashbulbing](https://www.youtube.com/watch?v=PlP3bLL3rcA).
+These codes are multidimensional.
 Communications fail.
 This is back up.